JingJie-Huang/IMU-Calibration/README.md

 ### How to Use
 1. Run ceres_imu.cpp for IMU Calibration using ceres solver
-2. Run g2o_imu.cpp for IMU Calibration using ceres solver
+2. Run g2o_imu.cpp for IMU Calibration using g2o solver

 ### Aritificial IMU data Generation
 Execute imu_data_gen.py to genterate artificial IMU dat